 Managing and closely monitoring his energy to the chequered flag, Evans punched the air as he crossed the finish-line – adding to the list of consecutive different winners so far this season and taking the tally to seven.

 Vandoorne hung on to the coat-tails of the top-two and rounded-out the podium places, before coming to a halt on the cool down lap.
 The result marks the first podium for the Belgian in his rookie season and the first for HWA RACELAB in Formula E.

-Robin Frijns progressed through the field to fourth ahead of Sebastien Buemi – who picked-up an extra point for fastest lap – with his Nissan e.dams team-mate Oliver Rowland a place further back, in front of Lucas di Grassi in seventh.
+Robin Frijns progressed through the field to fourth ahead of Sebastien Buemi.
+Buemi picked-up an extra point for fastest lap with his Nissan e.dams team-mate Oliver Rowland.
+Rowland was a place further back, in front of Lucas di Grassi in seventh.

-Four points for Jerome D’Ambrosio in eighth was enough to vault him above Antonio Felix da Costa, returning to the top of the ABB FIA Formula E Championship standings with the top-nine drivers covered by a mere 13 points.
+Four points for Jerome D’Ambrosio in eighth was enough to vault him above Antonio Felix da Costa.He returned to the top of the ABB FIA Formula E Championship standings with the top-nine drivers covered by a mere 13 points.

-Reigning champion Jean-Eric Vergne couldn’t replicate his form from Sanya, failing to score points after being caught-up in the first lap melee with Jose Maria Lopez and Gary Paffett that eventually brought out the red flag.
-Vergne was later penalised for overtaking Da Costa under Full Course Yellow – dropping him further down the order.
+Reigning champion Jean-Eric Vergne couldn’t replicate his form from Sanya.
+He failed to score points after being caught-up in the first lap melee with Jose Maria Lopez and Gary Paffett.
+Eventually it brought out the red flag.
+Vergne was later penalized for overtaking Da Costa under Full Course Yellow.
+This dropped him further down the order.

 An electric green living expert.
 In addition and actor and best selling author.
 So he’s also a podcast and tv host.
 Expert speaker and also consultant.
 Specifically on electric vehicles, green living, sustainability and a renewable energy microgrid.